HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Additionally, if the backup role ping wasn't effective and you still need help, you may ping any online Precommand+ member in your backup request thread and ask them to send the "@here" ping.
 Provide a reason for your request.

 ### Requirements:
-- Security:CF ratio is 1:2 or more.
+- Security:CF ratio is 1:2 or less.
 - Code Blue+

 OR